Seagate/cortx/doc/OVA_to_OVF.rst

 #.
 Download and install the VMware OVF tool.

 #.
 After the installation is complete, navigate to the directory where you installed the OVF tool using the CD command.
-By default, the location to the directory is as follows.
+For example, on a windows machine, by default, the location to the directory is as follows.

    ::